 Crews may not be allowed in certain portions of the aid station areas.
 Please note that if an area is cordoned off, you as crew are not allowed into these “runner only” areas.

-If your runner drops out, he or she must return the bib number to the aid station captain.
-Don’t drive away with a runner who has a bib number on!
+If your runner drops out, he or she must return the bib and GPS tracker to the aid station captain.
+Please do not drive away with a runner who has their bib number and GPS tracker.